ROCm/MIOpen/doc/src/find_and_immediate.md

 * With the above data structures, the user calls `miopenConvolution*GetSolutionCount` to get the **maximum** number of supported solutions for the convolution descriptor in question.
 * The count obtained above is used to allocate memory for the `miopenConvSolution_t` structure introduced in MIOpen v2.0
 * The user calls `miopenConvolution*GetSolution` to populate the `miopenConvSolution_t` structures allocated above.
 The returned list is ordered in the order of best performance, thus the first element would be the fastest.
-* While the above structure returns the amount of workspace required for an alogrithm, the user may inquire the amount of a workspace required for a known solution id by using the `miopenConvolution*GetSolutionWorkspaceSize` API call.
+* While the above structure returns the amount of workspace required for an algorithm, the user may inquire the amount of a workspace required for a known solution id by using the `miopenConvolution*GetSolutionWorkspaceSize` API call.
 However, this is not a requirement, since the strucure returned by `miopenConvolution*GetSolution` would already have this information.
 * Now the user may initiate the convolution operation in _immediate_ mode by calling `miopenConvolution*Immediate`.
 Which would populate the output tensor descriptor with the respective convolution result.
 However, the first call to `miopenConvolution*Immediate` may consume more time since the kernel may not be present in the kernel cache and may need to be compiled.
 * Optionally, the user may compile the solution of choice by calling `miopenConvolution*CompileSolution` which would ensure that the kernel represented by the chosen solution is populated in the kernel cache a priori, removing the necessity for compiling the kernel in question.